 Health Canada and the World Health Organization define probiotics as “live microorganisms which, when administered in adequate amounts, confer a health benefit to the host.”8 These microorganisms include both bacteria and yeast-based cells, which interact with the body differently based on the specific strain of probiotic.

 Florastor is unique because it is the only probiotic that features the specific strain, Saccharomyces boulardii lyo CNCM I-745, a friendly yeast found naturally on the skin of lychees and mangosteens (tropical fruits).
 Most of the other probiotics you’ll find on the market are bacterial probiotics that are either in capsule form or in foods such as yogurt.
-Florastor offers unique advantages over many bacterial probiotics for the relief of diarrhea from antibiotics, intestinal infection, or to promote a favorable gut flora for intestinal health.1,2,3,4,5,6
+Florastor helps to prevent or reduce the risk of diarrhea from antibiotics, reduce symptoms of acute infectious diarrhea, and to promote a favorable gut flora for intestinal health.1,2,3,4,5,6

-Florastor is a probiotic supplement intended for the effective relief of diarrhea and to promote the body’s own natural gut flora.1,4,5,6 Anyone’s gut flora can become upset and vulnerable—whether from the daily flow of an active lifestyle (travel, stress, diet), disruption from a prescribed antibiotic, a virus/infection, or nonspecific digestive issues.
+Florastor is a probiotic supplement intended to help prevent or reduce the risk of diarrhea from antibiotics, reduce symptoms of acute infectious diarrhea, and to promote the body’s own natural gut flora.1,4,5,6 Anyone’s gut flora can become upset and vulnerable—whether from the daily flow of an active lifestyle (travel, stress, diet), disruption from a prescribed antibiotic, a virus/infection, or nonspecific digestive issues.
 Florastor helps maintain peace in your intestinal tract to support intestinal health and harmony.1,2

-Take Florastor daily for up to one week for effective relief of diarrhea.
+Take Florastor daily* for up to one week as recommended below:

 If symptoms of diarrhea worsen or persist beyond three days, consult a healthcare practitioner.